tanzfisch/Igor/src/docs/Example07_Physics.md

 Physics Example                                             {#example07}
 ===============

 The physics part of Igor is still under development.
-Therefore the example code is not final so it does not make too much sense writing a Tutorial just yet.
+Therefore the example code is not final so it does not make too much sense writing a Tutorial just yet ([youtube](https://www.youtube.com/watch?v=Mxy_4jwUmVo)).

 However here is a link to the current code [example](https://github.com/tanzfisch/Igor/blob/master/examples/07%20Physics/src/PhysicsExample.cpp).